-The Hospital sponsors a self-insured health plan in which the Center also participates, as all employees are under the centralized umbrella of the Hospital.
-Blue Cross and Blue Shield of New Mexico and HMO New Mexico (BCBSNM) provide administrative claim payment services for the
+Risk management - The Hospital sponsors a self-insured health plan in which the Center also participates, as all employees are under the centralized umbrella of the Hospital.
+Blue Cross and Blue Shield of New Mexico and HMO New Mexico (BCBSNM) provide administrative claim payment services for the Hospital's plan.

-Hospital's plan.
 Liabilities are based on an estimate of claims that have been incurred but not reported (IBNR) and claims received but not yet paid.
-At June 30, 2022 and 2021, the estimated amount of the Hospital's IBNR and accrued claims was approximately \$5 million and \$5.1 million, respectively, which is included in accrued payroll.
-As the Hospital receives all cash and pays all obligations of the Center, the estimated amount of the Center's IBNR and accrued invoices recorded in the Hospital's accrued payroll was approximately \$479,000 and \$485,000 at June 30, 2022 and 2021, respectively.
+The estimated amount of the Hospital's IBNR and accrued claims was approximately \$5.0 million at June 30, 2023 and 2022, which is included in accrued payroll.
+As the Hospital receives all cash and pays all obligations of the Center, the estimated amount of the Center's IBNR and accrued invoices recorded in the Hospital's accrued payroll was approximately \$477,000 and \$479,000 at June 30, 2023 and 2022, respectively.
 The liability for IBNR was based on actuarial analysis calculated using information provided by BCBSNM.